top of page

 In a day and age where kids experience so much social anxiety with being around large groups of kids they don't know, we believe that being around fun loving adults that are personally interested in them can make their Catalyst experience something they look forward to whether there are 10 other kids present or if it's just one or two kids with our SPARK leaders.

-As time passes, we expect to hear kids say things like
+As time passes, we expect to hear kids at Catalyst say things like

 ***"I think everyone at Catalyst thinks I'm famous!
 Whenever I walk in, I get fussed over and I know I am loved!"